- Socastee High School

 4th Offense

-Referral to Administrator – Overnight Suspension
+Referral to Administrator – I day ISS

 Withdrawing/Leaving Socastee High School

-When a student withdraws from Socastee High, either to move to another school outside of Horry County Schools, transfer to another Horry County School, or due to non-attendance, the student or parent must return the school assigned device and charger to the school.
+When a student withdraws from Socastee High, either to move to another school outside of Horry County Schools, transfer to another Horry County School, or due to non-attendance, the student or parent must return the school-assigned device and charger to the school.
 The student or parent is to return the equipment to the school’s Technology Coordinator in the same issued condition to avoid any damage fees.

-Should a student fail to return a device after leaving school, the parent will receive an email from either the Technology Coordinator or an Administrator with a stated return by date for the return of the equipment and the subsequent billing amount for replacement of the device should it not be returned.
-After a significant amount of time, if the device still has not been returned or the replacement fee has not been paid, and there has been no successful communication with the parent or student, the school and /or school district has the option to report the device as stolen property.
+Should a student fail to return a device after leaving school, the parent will receive an email from either the Technology Coordinator or an Administrator with a stated return-by date for the return of the equipment and the subsequent billing amount for the replacement of the device should it not be returned.
+After a significant amount of time, if the device still has not been returned or the replacement fee has not been paid, and there has been no successful communication with the parent or student, the school and /or school district have the option to report the device as stolen property.

 -